 At a distance of 44 km from Ponmudi and 62 km from Trivandrum, Agasthyakoodam is a mountain peak situated near Ponmudi.
-It is one of the highest peaks in the Western Ghats and among the popular trekking places in Ponmudi.
+It is one of the highest peaks in the Western Ghats and among the popular places of trekking in Kerala.

-Perched at an altitude of 6201 feet, Agasthyarkoodam is the second highest peak in Kerala after Anamudi near Munnar (8842 feet).
-The mountain is revered by both Buddhists and Hindus, as it is believed to be the abode of the Bodhisattva Avalokitesvara as well as of the sage Agastya, a disciple of Shiva.
+Perched at an altitude of 6201 feet, Agasthyarkoodam is the second highest peak in Kerala after Anamudi near Munnar (8842 feet), and among the best Ponmudi places to visit.
+The mountain is revered by both Buddhists and Hindus, as it is believed to be the abode of the Bodhisattva Avalokitesvara as well as of the sage Agastya, a disciple of Lord Shiva.
 There is a small shrine on the mountain top with an idol of Agasthya rishi and during the Agasthyarkoodam trekking season, people perform pujas here.
 The hill range is now declared as Agasthya Vanam Biological Park covering an area of 23 sq. km.
 Also, it is the source of River Kallar.

 Between your starting point at Bonacaud and Agasthyakoodam peak, there is only one small camp located at a place called Athirumala.
 It is located on the western valley of Agasthyakoodam peak and offers majestic views of the peak.
 A night stay here is safe since it is protected by trenches around it.
 The distance from Bonacaud starting point to Athirumala is around 15 km and the distance from Athirumala to the mountain peak is around 5 km.
 But note that during the 5 km stretch you would be climbing almost 1000 meters.